Dannyzen/csh02/week-01/lecture1.markdown

 This may be review for some of you, but bear with it and make sure you understand it.

+## Circuits

+We'll also look at a bunch of digital logic circuits.
+You can download and play with them using [iCircuit](http://icircuitapp.com/), PSPICE, or any program supporting the `.cir` format.

 <style>
 td, th { padding: 5px; }
 table { padding: 0 20px; }